Table of Contents

 Summary

-All I’d like to end with is this: let poetry be a source of inspiration.
+Let poetry be a source of inspiration.

 It doesn’t have to ‘mean’ anything or lead to anything at all.
-I am not sure about my faith in truth, which tends to fracture and sway with the wind, but I do talk to God and find prayer very powerful; equally, I love writing poems, and so I’ll continue to do this for as long as I can.
+I am not always sure about my faith in truth, which tends to fracture and sway with the wind, but I do talk to God daily and find prayer very powerful; equally, I love writing poems, so I’ll continue to do this for as long as I can.

 Thanks for reading!
 Feel free to comment and share your thoughts.